Transferring your credits from HFC to a four-year university

 Prepare to transfer from HFC

 Don't forget to start preparing early, as soon as you enroll at HFC.
-Meet with your advisor or navigator will help you prepare for the transfer process.
+Meet with your advisor or navigator to begin planning for the transfer process.
 They can assist you with choosing a program and determining which credits will transfer the the university you want.

 Choose a program and university you’d like to transfer to.
 If you're not sure where you would like to transfer, we recommend: